jmreed0112358/mines/README.md

 The code itself is a good example of how I write code in C++, with exception of the fact that this program's architecture isn't based on good object oriented design.

+Usage:

+   When entering coordinates, the upper left hand corner is 0,0.